GoInterject/ids-dotnet-api/README.md

 1. Create a new file in the Controllers directory using the naming convention {Name}Controller.cs.
 2. Use code snippets to scaffold the controller.
 The prefix is 'contr'.
    > contr > TAB
+3. Type the {Name} of the controller as prompted by the snippet and press TAB
+4. You can now begin to customize your Pipeline interface implementations.

+<br/><br/>

 # <a name="request-pipeline">Working with the request pipeline</a>